redis/redis-doc/topics/transactions.md

 transaction is also atomic.
-The `EXEC` command triggers the execution of all the commands in the transaction, so if a client loses the connection to the server in the context of a transaction before calling the `MULTI` command none of the operations are performed, instead if the `EXEC` command is called, all the operations are performed.
+The `EXEC` command triggers the execution of all the commands in the transaction, so if a client loses the connection to the server in the context of a transaction before calling the `EXEC` command none of the operations are performed, instead if the `EXEC` command is called, all the operations are performed.
 When using the
 [append-only file](/topics/persistence#append-only-file) Redis makes sure